dwyl/product-owner-guide/readme.md

 *product backlog: a prioritised features list for the product found on github.

-## Product Owners should create issues rather than dwylers.
+## Product Owners should create issues rather than dwylers

 ### Why?

-- Fosters a clearer sense of ownership of the backlog
+- As owner of the backlog the PO should know what's in it and how it's been outlined.
-- Allows us to pick up on nuances and possible communication issues early (e.g. expectations that weren't clearly communicated verbally, incorrect understandings of conversations had over other channels)
+- It ensures the team is on the same page.
-- Engages POs with Github early in the process and ensures they know to go there for updates rather than emailing members of the team (for example)
+  - The PO should describe what their imagining of the issue is in their own words.
+Had another team member written it assumptions or misinterpretations could be made.
+When it's in the PO's words the team can talk through these in the sprint planning to discuss any areas that don't feel clear.
-- They learn from being asked the same questions a few times by developers and improve their creation of issues over time
+- Helps you to get familiar with Github and in the practice of using it.
-- We have clear criteria for what an issue is which surprisingly, we sometime forget to follow ourselves - POs are often better at following these if the correct expectation is set up front
+  - Practice will make perfect, you'll see what kinds of questions the team may ask you which will help you realise how you can improve your issue descriptions.
-- Scrum masters' time is much much better allocated to asking questions and unblocking the team than to writing up user stories which then still need clarification and validation from the PO
+- All issues must be validated by the PO, by you creating them first hand this cuts out back and forth of correction had someone else written it.

 ## Responsiveness standards for testing